MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-progressive-web-apps.md

 ## Microsoft Teams on the web as a PWA

-Microsoft Teams on the web can be installed as a PWA on Chrome or Edge browsers.
+Microsoft Teams on the web can be installed as a PWA on Edge or Chrome browsers.
 This allows users who can't install the Microsoft Teams desktop client or prefer using web apps to still have a seamless Teams desktop experience.

 ## Benefits of using Teams PWA

 - **Automatic start**: Can automatically start on login for quick access.
 - **Easy access**: Can be pinned to the taskbar or dock for easy access.
-- **Consistent experience**: Provides a more consistent experience for web userswho also use Teams desktop clients on their devices.
+- **Consistent experience**: Provides a more consistent experience for web users who also use Teams desktop clients on other devices.

 ## Deploying Teams PWA using group policies